lgirouard/SmartHome/README.md

    Open a browser and go to: `http://localhost:8080`

    The front-end page will load, and you can control the appliances (fan, light, and AC) through the provided interface.

+3. **View the Database**:
+   Open a browser and go to: `http://localhost:8080/h2-console` Log in with these credentials
+       ```
+       spring.datasource.url=jdbc:h2:mem:appliances;
+        spring.datasource.driver-class-name=org.h2.Driver
+        spring.datasource.username=testUser
+        spring.datasource.password=testPass
+        ```
+    Click the APPLIANCE_ENTITY table, and run the SQL query.
+    Interact with the application, and run the query to see the updates to the DB.

 ### Notes
 - The H2 database is in-memory, so all appliance states will reset when the application restarts.